-Speaking of reducing employee attrition, with an average cost-per-hire of $4,129 (Society for Human Resources Management), improving employee retention was important before the pandemic— it’s even more important now as all eyes are on the bottom line.
+Speaking of reducing employee turnover, with an average cost-per-hire of $4,129 (Society for Human Resources Management), improving employee retention was important before the pandemic—and it’s even more important now, as the job market remains tighter than it’s been in decades.

 If you want to find and retain top talent, whether for interim project needs or long-term positions, hiring remote talent is a great place to start.

-In this historic moment, more and more people—from newly minted graduates to seasoned veterans— will be looking for work.
-At the same time, they’re factoring in the importance of work-life balance, flexibility, family priorities, and the health risks that may be associated with travel and the traditional work environment.
+In this historic moment, more and more people—from newly minted graduates to seasoned veterans—are looking for exciting professional opportunities that meet their changing needs.
+Oftentimes, those needs are centered on work-life balance, flexibility, family priorities, and accommodating the health risks associated with business travel and the traditional, in-office work environment.

 Need some data to support your hiring decisions?
 Harvard Business School analyzed 4,700 companies across the last three recessions.
 They discovered that 9% came out in much better positions than they entered because of their “progressive” focus.
-Although some of these companies were forced to make some cuts, they were selective about it and, more importantly, they continued to make strategic hiring choices (Harvard Business Review).
+Although some of these companies were forced to make some cuts, they were selective about it and, more importantly, they continued to make strategic hiring choices.

 Ensuring continuity of operations

 It’s easy to forget that business disruptions happen all the time.
-This may be the first time in more than a century that a global pandemic was at the root, but over the last decade alone, organizations have contended with a severe talent shortage, a recession, and changing employee demands.
-As a result, companies were already changing the way they hire and retain their teams, long before the pandemic.
+Over the last decade alone, organizations have contended with a severe talent shortage, a recession, and changing employee demands.
+As a result, many businesses were already changing the way they hire and retain their teams, long before the pandemic.